 Also of interest is that Covington has more people living here who work in computers and math than 95% of the places in the US.

-The population of Covington overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Covington, 22.00% have at least a bachelor's degree.
+The education level of Covington citizens is a little higher than the average for US cities and towns: 22.00% of adults in Covington have at least a bachelor's degree.

 The per capita income in Covington in 2010 was $22,151, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $88,604 for a family of four.
 However, Covington contains both very wealthy and poor people as well.